-Umba, formerly Mkopo Kaka has raised an undisclosed equity financing round led from ACT Venture Capital, Frontline Ventures and Bloom Equity to lend up to €1 million a month to consumers in Kenya, Uganda, and Tanzania where it operates.
+Umba, formerly Mkopo Kaka has raised an undisclosed equity financing round led from ACT Venture Capital, Frontline Ventures and Bloom Equity to lend up to €1 million a month to consumers in Kenya where it operates.

 The Nairobi-based fintech startup founded former Irish rugby professional Barry O’Mahony and his co-founder Tiernan Kennedy also aims to use the funds to expand to more markets in Africa to provide micro-loans to Africa’s unbanked population.

 According to the World Bank, there are about 440 million unbanked adults in developing economies with over 125 million in Sub-Saharan Africa and 105 million in South Asia.
 The report also adds that up to 2 billion poor adults remain excluded from the financial system, with unmet needs and untapped market potential.

 With over 170,000 customers in East Africa, Umba, which offers loans between $2.5 to $700 via its smartphone app aims to solve this problem.
 Umba allows users to apply, drawdown and repay loans directly from their smartphone or desktop computer.
 Once an individual is verified, it makes lending decisions based on an assigned risk rating.